Welcome to the conservation and socio-ecology lab

 What do we do?

 We integrate socio-ecological complexity in our research projects to conserve and manage our ecosystems and their biodiversity, with a focus on aquatic ecosystems.
-Our research is transdisciplinary and inclusive, and works at the interface of ecology and sociology.
+Our research is transdisciplinary and inclusive, and works at the interface between ecology and socio-ecology.
 Here are our main research themes (click on a theme to learn more):

 THEME 1